5 reasons fibre deserves a starring role in your diet

 1. Reduces risk of type 2 diabetes

 Large studies have shown that adults who consistently meet or exceed their daily targets are 20% to 30% less likely to develop type 2 diabetes over time.
 Researchers writing in The Journal of Nutrition in 2018 noted a number of possible reasons.
 For example, insoluble fibre may improve insulin sensitivity, a major risk factor for type 2 diabetes.
 Fibre can also be helpful for people already living with the condition, Planells notes.
 “Soluble fibre slows the absorption of glucose from food,” he says, echoing findings of the study cited above.
 “This can be helpful in regulating blood sugar levels.”
-Work with your doctor to develop a dietary plan that makes sense for your medical needs.
+You should work with your doctor to develop a dietary plan that makes sense for your medical needs.

 2. Supports heart health

 Health experts have long known about the association between high fibre intake and reduced incidences of coronary heart disease.
 One likely reason?
 A high-fibre diet can improve cholesterol numbers, concluded an exhaustive 2019 meta-analysis published in The Lancet.
 Soluble fibre in particular appears to play a key role in decreasing levels of low-density lipoprotein (LDL) cholesterol—the harmful kind that builds up blood vessels.
-With a spongelike effect, the fibre soaks up excess LDL cholesterol in the gut and removes it from the body, helping to keep your arteries clear, Planells explains.
+With a sponge-like effect, the fibre soaks up excess LDL cholesterol in the gut and removes it from the body, helping to keep your arteries clear, Planells explains.
 What’s more, high fibre intake may support blood-pressure improvements in both healthy adults and those who are living with hypertension, according to a meta-analysis of 24 trials.

 3. May lower cancer risk